Nancy (singer)

-Nancy Jewel McDonie (born April 13, 2000), known professionally as Nancy (Korean: 낸시), is a Korean-American singer, actress, and host.
-She is a former member of the South Korean girl group Momoland, which was formed on November 10, 2016, through the Mnet's reality survival show Finding Momoland.
+Nancy Jewel McDonie (born April 13, 2000), known professionally as Nancy (Korean: 낸시), is a South Korean singer, actress, and host.
+She is a member of the South Korean girl group Momoland, which was formed on November 10, 2016, through the Mnet's reality survival show Finding Momoland.

 Early life

-Nancy's father, Richard Jowel McDonie is from Columbus, Ohio, and served in the United States Army for twenty years.
-In the 1990s he was promoted to Colonel and stationed in Korea.
-He went on a blind date with Lee Myeong-ju, a Korean woman, originally from Yongin, Gyeonggi-do, who was volunteering at the base, and they soon married.
-In November 1998 their first child, later to become a cellist, Brenda, was born, and on April 13, 2000 the second daughter, Nancy, was born in Daegu, South Korea.
-In 2001 the family moved to the father's hometown of Columbus, Ohio, where Nancy spent her early years and attended school. in Nam-gu, Daegu, South Korea.
+Nancy was born on April 13, 2000, in Nam District, Daegu, South Korea.
+In 2001, the family moved to her American father's hometown of Columbus, Ohio, where Nancy spent her early years and attended school.
 In an interview about her being of mixed origin and the product of two cultures Nancy said, "I have always been told by my parents that there are two cultures that I am in contact with ever since I was a child."

 On March 20, 2019, it was reported that Nancy changed her Korean legal name to Lee Geu-roo from Lee Seung-ri.